Getting Stuck Arguments Unstuck

-- First, you need to find a willingness to set aside your ideas about why you think the other person is saying what they are saying.
+First, you need to find a willingness to set aside your ideas about why you think the other person is saying what they are saying.
 If you have known someone a while, it is easy to think you already know what is true for them.
-This is exactly what can keep you stuck.
+Assumptions like this block listening and connection.

-- A willingness to stay with one speaker at a time.
-This means that even though you have reactions and want to argue your side you don't say anything about you when it is not your turn.
+A willingness to stay with one speaker at a time.
+This means that even though you have reactions and want to argue your side, you don't share anything about you when it is not your turn.
 If you are afraid you will forget what you want to say, ask for a pause and write it down.
 Then return to listening.

-- For the Speaker: be willing to state what's alive for you in a variety of ways.
-Don't repeat the same phrases again and again doesn't contribute to more understanding.
+For the Speaker: Use the needs list and name the needs present for you in this situation.
+Remind yourself that repeating the same phrases again and again doesn't contribute to more understanding.
 Try a different way of saying it.
 Help the other person connect with you.
 Most importantly, just express your feelings and needs without story or justification.
 Use the feelings and needs list to do this.

-- For the Listener: If you are not in a place to offer empathy, then you may want to do some self-empathy first or receive empathy from someone else.
-Otherwise, repeat back the feelings and needs you hear your partner express and let your heart connect at the level of shared humanity.
+For the Listener: If you are not in a place to offer empathy, then you may want to do some self-empathy first or receive empathy from someone else.
+Otherwise, repeat back the feelings and needs you hear and let your heart connect at the level of shared humanity.
 You may need to say what you hear a number of times and in a variety of ways before you really connect with what is alive for the other person.
-If you are hearing more words then you can absorb, interrupt and give back what you heard so far and, if they were named explicitly, make guesses at the feelings and needs you are guessing are alive for your partner.
+If you are hearing more words then you can absorb, interrupt and give back what you heard so far and, if they were named explicitly, make guesses at the feelings and needs up for the other person.

 If you have a stuck argument with someone in your life, spend some time reflecting on the feelings and needs alive for you and what you guess might be alive for them.
 Before talking about it again, state your intention to create understanding around this.
 Request that you take turns and follow the steps listed above.